Website Planning Process – Part 2

 Ideally, you should define your web content plan and content marketing strategy when planning your digital business presence.

 To learn more about the planning process we recommend for keeping your website and web content organized as your business grows, see this tutorial:

-Tip #1: Your “Fixed” Web Pages
+Tip #1: Have Your Static Web Content Ready

 - Business name and a brief description of your business.

 - Home Page content.